precice/systemtests/docs/architecture.md

 Several images of preCICE are built, based on different systems (Ubuntu 16.04/18.04, Arch Linux) and different specifications of properties of the image ( root/non-root, package, different MPI versions ).
 This corresponds to the `Dockerfile.$systemname$.${system_spec}`
-Resultant images are then pushed to the [Dockerhub](https://hub.docker.com/u/precice).
+Resulting images are then pushed to the [Dockerhub](https://hub.docker.com/u/precice).

 ## Building solvers

 Is done once for every solver, using `Dockerfile.${solver_name}`.

-Resultant images are then stored on the [Dockerhub](https://hub.docker.com/u/precice).
+Resulting images are then stored on the [Dockerhub](https://hub.docker.com/u/precice).

 ## Building adapters